Want the secondhand scoop?

 a) all raw materials will cost more;

-b) companies that must import inventory and pay tariffs will need to raise their prices to cover the costs, and;
+b) U.S. companies that import inventory will need to raise their own prices to cover price increases from their international vendors who must pre-pay duties before shipping them the items;

-Right now, the ways buyers directly pay a tariff are:
+Right now until Aug.
+29, the ways buyers directly pay a tariff are:

 1) If you are a U.S. consumer or company (the importer) purchasing goods valued over US$800 that are originally from Canada, Mexico or a country on the U.S.'s list of more than 180 countries (excluding China, Hong Kong or Macau) from any seller outside of the U.S.